-- The java.net project is up and running, with an Observer mailing-list, a public Forum, a public Issue Tracker, and a Document Archive. - See http://java.net/projects/jsr358. - We have a long list of issues to discuss (see the Issue Tracker.) - We meet as the Expert Group during EC meetings. - We formed a small Working Group on IP Policy to discuss two presentations from IBM: - Hub-and-spoke IP grants. - Essential Patent alternatives and standard licenses. - See the Document Archive for meeting minutes.
+- The java.net project is up and running. - We have a long list of issues to discuss (see the Issue Tracker.) - We meet as the Expert Group during EC meetings. - We formed a small Working Group on IP Policy to discuss two presentations from IBM and one from CloudBees: - Hub-and-spoke IP grants. - Essential Patent alternatives and standard licenses. - RI and TCK licensing proposal. - See the Document Archive for meeting minutes.